 Chair Role: This is a great event for two chairs, with one focusing more on the breakfast and one handling the race logistics.
 Responsibilities include (1) soliciting donations for food, supplies, or other swag; (2) coordinating, organizing, and helping to prepare the breakfast food and drink; (3) working with administrative staff and the PA president to determine date, time, and recipient of the funds raised; (5) coordinate finish line, race bibs, prizes, communications, design, etc.; (6) work with volunteers.

-Grandparents' and Special Friends' Day is an event that lets our school spirit shine as our students and teachers share their campus and classrooms two showcase all that happens during the school year.
+Grandparents' and Special Friends' Day is an event that lets our school spirit shine as our students and teachers share their campus and classrooms to showcase all that happens during the school year.
 There are many wonderful presentations, displays, and demonstrations designed to highlight our thriving school community all the way from kindergarten through 8th grade.
 It is truly one of the most heartwarming and gratifying events of the year as students, faculty, and honored attendees share moments of love, gratitude, and pride.

 Chair Role: The Chair, with the help of faculty, staff, and dedicated volunteers, plans, organizes, and executes the overall program for the day.
 Tasks include designing a theme and envisioning decorations, having invitations created and ensuring they go home in a timely fashion with students, arranging the catering for the breakfast and snacks throughout the day (usually cookies and fresh fruit donated and/or made by parents), arranging photography for the day (parent volunteers), and making sure classroom rotations go smoothly.

-The Parents' Association spring fundraise is a chance for the Mark Day School community to come together for a clear purpose--to support the programs and educational opportunities that enrich our children's lives.
+The Parents' Association spring fundraiser is a chance for the Mark Day School community to come together for a clear purpose--to support the programs and educational opportunities that enrich our children's lives.
 It is our largest fundraiser and typically raises more than $200,000, directly supporting the school's overall operating budget.
 Highlights of the evening are the silent and live auctions, dinner, and dancing.

 Chair Role: Lead and coordinate the efforts of a team to develop a theme and visual identity, plan the event, contract with vendors for food and beverages when necessary, solicit donations, do publicity, and manage the silent and live auctions (including coordinating media/production needs).

 The Golf Tournament is a PA fundraiser.
 It is a fun day on the golf course with the Mark Day School community.
 Typically the event is an 18-hole best-ball tournament (to encourage full community participation).
-Either dinner or lunch is arranged as part of the event.
-Prizes are offered for hole-in-one, longest drive, and so on.

-Chair Role: The Chair is responsible for arranging the day, selecting and contracting with the course and caterer, and marketing the event to the community.
+Chair Role: The Chair is responsible for arranging the day, selecting and contracting with the course and marketing the event to the community.
 A committee establishes the rules, sells the tee sponsorships, arranges insurance, and ensures that the event goes smoothly.

 Each year the day before school starts, we host a celebration for the new families of all grades.
-It is a great way to get everyone together in a festive and fun environment to kick of the school year.
-Buddies and teachers attend and the school store is open to get all of the last minute Mark Day School goodies (including the white collared shirt) you need.
+It is a great way to get everyone together in a festive and fun environment to kick off the school year.
+Buddies and teachers attend and the school store is open to get all of the last minute Mark Day School goodies (including the blue collared shirt) you need.

 Chair Role: The Chair is responsible for arranging the day, selecting the food, decorations, communicating with buddies, faculty and staff, planning activities and communicating with the other volunteers to assure the event runs smoothly.
 Also, coordinating volunteers to assist with set up, running the event and breaking down/cleaning up.